What Is Breast Augmentation?

 Contact us today to get started

-There are various types of breast implants, each with their own benefits.
+There are various types of breast implant options, each with their own benefits.
 You can also choose for your implants to be either round or teardrop-shaped and either smooth or textured:

 - Round implants – These can make breasts appear fuller than other types.
-Because they are the same shape all over, there is less risk of rotating out of place.
+Because they are the same shape all over, there is less risk of rotating out of the original implant placement.

 - Teardrop ( or “anatomic”) implants – Designed to mimic the shape of many women’s breasts, these implants are shaped like their name, with less material at the top and a fuller base.